-A number of picture symbols are used to indicate the presence of an electronic key in a push button start, or keyless ignition, vehicle.
+A number of picture symbols are used to indicate the presence of an electronic key in a push button or, ironically, keyless start, or keyless ignition, vehicle.
 These systems will allow a vehicle to be started only when an electronic key is present in, and detected by, the vehicle.
 The flashing red Electronic Key symbol on the left indicates that the key is not detected.
 If the Key is in the vehicle, its internal battery is likely dead and needs to be replaced.
 The same Electronic Key symbol shown in green indicates that the key is found and the vehicle can be started.

 Note that some manufacturers will have the light flash in green to indicate a weak internal battery.
 Thus, any time an electronic key indicator is seen to flash, consult your manual or your dealer.